 The permanent use of your hands can become too much for the opponens and adductor pollicis.
 This is especially true if you use them hours long in a repetitive manner – e.g. computer work – or very hard – e.g. hard manual labor like plumbing –.

-To put it in a nutshell: Every activity that requires long, repetitive or forceful pincer/pinching motions is prone to tighten up the pollicis muscles and thus creating pain, especially in your wrist and thumb.
-To prevent this from occurring, just massage the muscles after using them very hard or long, and you are likely to be fine.
+To put it in a nutshell: Every activity that requires long, repetitive or forceful pincer/pinching motions is prone to tighten up the pollicis muscles and thus to trigger pain, especially in your wrist and thumb.
+To prevent this from occurring, just massage the muscles after using them, and you are likely to be fine.

 One last note: Fractures of the wrist often cause displacement of its bones and thus influence the surrounding muscles, resulting in increased muscle tension and trigger point development.

 Sometimes the pain persists after the bones have healed.
-In this case, you should definitely check the opponens and adductor pollicis for tender and painful spots.
+In this case, search in the opponens and adductor pollicis for tender and painful spots.